zkonduit/ezkl/README.md

 ## python tutorial

 You can easily create an Onnx file using `pytorch`.
-For samples of Onnx files, and a tutorial on how to quickly generate Onnx files using python, check out [pyezkl](https://github.com/zkonduit/pyezkl).
+For samples of Onnx files see [here](https://github.com/zkonduit/onnx-examples).
+For a tutorial on how to quickly generate Onnx files using python, check out [pyezkl](https://github.com/zkonduit/pyezkl).

+## Contributing

+If you're interested in contributing and unsure where to start feel free to reach out to one of the maintainers to be added to the repository discord:

+* dante (alexander-camuto)
+* jason ( jasonmorton)

+Also feel free to open up a discussion topic to ask questions.

+See currently open issues for ideas on how to contribute 🔧.